bertofurth/Seagate-Central-Samba/INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md

 By disabling the service we are not spending cpu resources on something that serves no purpose.
-In addition about 25MB of disk space is saved be removing it.
+In addition about 25MB of disk space is saved by removing it.

 If you **do not** want to remove the TappIn service then edit the make_seagate_firmware.sh file and comment out the DISABLE_TAPPIN